Louise de La Vallière: Background of retirement

 19th century copy of the last painting of La Vallière with her children.

 La Vallière's children were raised by Colbert and his wife; she only saw them occasionally.
-Her eight-year-old daughter, Marie-Anne, Mademoiselle de Blois, a child of ‘lively and precocious intelligence’ attended her first ball in January 1674, in her mother's presence Bellefonds worried that La Vallière's attachment to her daughter would prevent her from entering the convent.
-She admitted that she had ‘sensitivity’, but her feelings for her children were conflicted because of their ‘sinful’ birth: ‘I confess that I was delighted to see her [...]
+Her eight-year-old daughter, Marie-Anne, Mademoiselle de Blois, a child of "lively and precocious intelligence" attended her first ball in January 1674, in her mother's presence Bellefonds worried that La Vallière's attachment to her daughter would prevent her from entering a convent.
+She admitted that she had "sensitivity", but her feelings for her children were conflicted because of their "sinful" birth: "I confess that I was delighted to see her [...]
 But, at the same time, I had scruples about it [...]
-These are rather opposite emotions, yet I feel them as I tell you’.
-She commissioned a painting of her and her children, probably as a remembrance for them.
+These are rather opposite emotions, yet I feel them as I tell you".
+She commissioned a painting of her and her children, probably as a keepsake for them.

 Madame de Maintenon with two of the children of Louis XIV and Madame de Montespan, the Duke of Maine and the Count of Vexin.

-Many noblewomen retired as pensionnaires (boarders) to the Visitation convent of the Filles de Sainte-Marie (‘Daughters of the Virgin Mary’) in Chaillot.
-They lead relatively unrestricted lives, maintainting their social networks and not bound by a vow; they could leave or marry at any time.
-However, when it was suggested to her, La Vallière felt that this would not be enough for her as penitence.
-She considered both the Couvent des Capucines (‘Convent of Capuchin Sisters’) and the Grand Couvent (‘Great Convent’) of Discalced Carmelites, choosing the latter.
-There were strict requirements for women who sought to enter: they had to have led a ‘regular’ life, demonstrated a ‘good character’, and never been the cause of scandal.
+Many noblewomen retired as pensionnaires (boarders) to the Visitation convent of the Filles de Sainte-Marie ("Daughters of the Virgin Mary") in Chaillot.
+They lead relatively unrestricted lives, maintainting their social networks and not bound by a vow; they could leave and marry at any time.
+However, La Vallière felt that this would not be enough penitence.
+She considered both the Couvent des Capucines ("Convent of Capuchin Sisters") and the Grand Couvent ("Great Convent") of the Discalced Carmelites, choosing the latter.
+There were strict requirements for women who sought to enter: they had to have led a "regular" life, demonstrated a "good character", and never been the cause of scandal.
 As the Carmelites hesitated to accept her because of her public adultery, she sought the help of Judith de Bellefonds, a nun in the convent and the aunt of her friend.
 In late October 1673, the Marquis of Bellefonds informed her that she would be accepted as a postulant; however, she was unwell and advised to rest.
 When she returned to court from her retreat to the convent, her impending retirement became public.
 She was supported in her decision by Bellefonds, Bossuet, and Paul de Beauvilliers, Duke of Saint-Aignan.